David and Steve's Spanish trip (Day Four).

 On the surrounding areas we picked up White Wagtail (Lavandera Blanca / Montacilla alba),

-Corn Bunting (Triguero / Emberiza calandra), Southern Grey Shrike (Alcaudón Real Meridional / Lanius meridionalis), Crag Martin (Avión Roquero / Ptyonoprogne rupestris) and Common Chiffchaff (Mosquitero Común / Phylloscopus collybita).
+Corn Bunting (Triguero / Emberiza calandra), Iberian Grey Shrike (Alcaudón Real Meridional / Lanius meridionalis), Crag Martin (Avión Roquero / Ptyonoprogne rupestris) and Common Chiffchaff (Mosquitero Común / Phylloscopus collybita).

 On another Laguna nearby we added White-headed Duck (Malvasia Cabeciblanca / Oxyura leucocephala) and got cracking views of several Black-necked Grebe (Zampullín Cuellinegro / Podiceps nigricollis).